int3/vim-extradite/README.markdown

 =============
 A git commit browser / git log wrapper that extends fugitive.vim.

-`:Extradite` launches the Extradite buffer, i.e. the commit browser.
+`:Extradite` toggles the Extradite buffer, i.e. the commit browser.
 By default, it opens in the current window.
 Adding |!| makes it open in a vertical split instead.
 The width of the split is set with `g:extradite_width`.